silanthro/stores-client/content/docs/cookbook/complete-todoist-tasks.md

 ---
-title: 'Getting things done with an AI agent'
+title: 'Complete tasks with Todoist'
 description: 'Build an AI agent that can get tasks from Todoist and complete them'
 author:
   name: 'Alfred'